Frequently Asked Questions

 What do SPF levels actually mean?

-If you apply a sunscreen with SPF15 this means that you can stay in the sun 15 times longer than you could without sunscreen.
-However, you must use sunscreen as directed and ensure enough sunscreen is initially applied (35 ml) for maximum coverage.
+If you apply a sunscreen with SPF30 this means that you can stay in the sun 30 times longer than you could without sunscreen.
+However, you must use sunscreen as directed and ensure enough sunscreen is initially applied (35ml) for maximum coverage.
 Higher factors should not be used to increase your time in the sun, but to increase your level of protection.

 What is Aloe Vera?

 When in a thick gel formulation, Aloe Vera eases the pain caused by cuts, burns or insect bites, when rubbed in gently.
-Calypso After Sun Aloe Vera Gel also contains many ingredients for skin soothing.
+Calypso After Sun Aloe Vera Gel uses Aloe Vera to calm skin after time spent in the sun.

 Do I need to apply sun cream when it is not particularly sunny or hot?